rsuite/rsuite.github.io/src/pages/guide/intl/en/index.md

 # Internationalization

-`rsuite` in the component's internal copy default to English, if you need to set other languages, can be configured through `<Intlprovider>`.
+The language in the React Suite component defaults to English.
+If you need to set another language, you can configure it with `<IntlProvider>`.

 ## Usage